ono-midori/ono-midori.github.io/techs/libevent.md

 void event_free(struct event *event);
 ```

-The event_new() function tries to allocate and construct a new event for use with base.
+The `event_new()` function tries to allocate and construct a new event for use with base.
 The what argument is a set of the flags listed above.
 (Their semantics are described below.)
-If fd is nonnegative, it is the file that we’ll observe for read or write events.
-When the event is active, Libevent will invoke the provided cb function, passing it as arguments: the file descriptor fd, a bitfield of all the events that triggered, and the value that was passed in for arg when the function was constructed.
+If `fd` is nonnegative, it is the file that we'll observe for read or write events.
+When the event is active, Libevent will invoke the provided `cb` function, passing it as arguments: the file descriptor `fd`, a bitfield of all the events that triggered, and the value that was passed in for `arg` when the function was constructed.

-On an internal error, or invalid arguments, event_new() will return NULL.
+On an internal error, or invalid arguments, `event_new()` will return NULL.

 All new events are initialized and non-pending.
-To make an event pending, call event_add() (documented below).
+To make an event pending, call `event_add()` (documented below).

-To deallocate an event, call event_free().
-It is safe to call event_free() on an event that is pending or active: doing so makes the event non-pending and inactive before deallocating it.
+To deallocate an event, call `event_free()`.
+It is safe to call `event_free()` on an event that is pending or active: doing so makes the event non-pending and inactive before deallocating it.

 ```c++
 #include <event2/event.h>